MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-daemon-app-call-api.md

 ## Grant API permissions to the daemon app

-For daemon app to access data in Microsoft Graph API, you grant it grant it the permissions it needs.
+For daemon app to access data in Microsoft Graph API, you grant it the permissions it needs.
 The daemon app needs application type permissions.
-Users can't interact with a daemon application, so the tenant administrator must consent to this permissions.
+Users can't interact with a daemon application, so the tenant administrator must consent to these permissions.
 Use the following steps to grant and consent to the permissions:

 #### [.NET](#tab/asp-dot-net-core-workforce)

 For the .NET daemon app, you don't need to grant and consent to any permission.
-This daemon app reads it's own app registration information, so it can do so without being granted any application permissions.
+This daemon app reads its own app registration information, so it can do so without being granted any application permissions.

 #### [Node](#tab/node-workforce)